songquanpeng/pytorch-template/README.md

 ## Others
 I referred [StarGAN v2's official implementation](https://github.com/clovaai/stargan-v2) when crafting this template, so don't be surprised if you find some code is similar.

+BTW, if you want to deploy your model, you may want to check out [this template](https://github.com/songquanpeng/pytorch-deployment).